srividya-poshala/homelab/README.md

    - Install VMware Workstation 17 Pro to serve as the platform for all virtual machines.

 2. **Setup and Configuration of pfSense:**
    - Install pfSense on a VM to function as a dedicated firewall.
-   - Configure network interfaces and firewall rules to manage and secure network traffic.
+Configure network interfaces and firewall rules.

 3. **Deploying Security Onion:**
    - Install Security Onion to monitor network traffic and capture intrusion alerts.